Print Your Money: Cash-Like Experiences with Digital Money: Design Space of the Payment System

-Our prototype system can not be tested in real scenarios easily.
-It is hard to embed our system with the current money system without the permission of governments.
-Therefore, at this stage, we test our system in the laboratory.
-We focus on the system's usability: Can this system bring convenience to users?
+At this stage, we test our system in the laboratory, focusing on its usability: Can this system bring convenience to users?
 Can this system solve the problems that users encounter in real life?
 What do users think of this new cash system?
 How do they feel when testing it?

-Our experiments are held in two phases.
-In the first phase, we test the performance of our system under different payment scenarios.
-In the second phase, we invite users to complete the same payment tasks as in the first phase with different devices.